netdata/netdata/collectors/timex.plugin/README.md

 This plugin creates two charts:

 - System clock synchronization state according to the system kernel
-- System clock synchronization status which gives the value of the `time_status` variable in the kernel
+- System clock status which gives the value of the `time_status` variable in the kernel
 - Computed time offset between local system and reference clock

 This is obtained from the information provided by the [ntp_adjtime()](https://man7.org/linux/man-pages/man2/adjtimex.2.html) system call.